elineri/Dynamic_CV/README.md

 ## TECHNICAL CHOICES
 Here are a few of my technical choices.

 For the easter eggs I have used JavaScript and the function addEventListener.
-For easter egg the event runs when clickin on a specific element on the page which can be found with id.
+For easter egg the event runs when clicking on a specific element on the page which can be found with id.
 The second easter egg the event will run when a key is pressed down.
-The input is then saved to a variable, the variable will emty itself if the input is not correct, correct input is '1337', for the event to run.
+The input is then saved to a variable, the variable will empty itself if the input is not correct, correct input is '1337', for the event to run.

 For Education and Experience the application loads JSON-files.
 For this I have used in the JavaScript XMLHttpRequest to get the data from the JSON-files.